bbarker/ATS-Postiats-wiki/effects.md

 * `!exn` - the function possibly raises exceptions
 * `!ntm` - the function possibly is non-terminating
-* `!ref` - the function possibly updates shared memory
+* `!ref` - the function possibly updates shared memory, i.e. can read from or write to a location that one knows exists but does not own
 * `0` - the function is pure (has no effects)
 * `1` - the function can have all effects
 * `fun` - the function is an ordinary, non-closure, function